ericcardozo/FastorML/README.md

 * Optimize the shuffle method in the batches of the dataset class.
 * Optimize code making inplace versions of activation functions.
 * Creating a base class for layers.
-* Creating a base class for Neural Network.
+* Creating a Neural Network base class.